Philip Hamilton

-Philip Hamilton (January 22, 1782 – November 24, 1801) was the eldest child of Alexander Hamilton (the first U.S. Secretary of the Treasury) and Elizabeth Schuyler Hamilton.
-He was a poet and died at age 19, fatally shot in a duel with George Eacker.
+Philip Schuyler Hamilton known as Philip Hamilton I (January 22, 1782 – November 24, 1801) was the eldest child of Alexander Hamilton (the first U.S. Secretary of the Treasury) and Elizabeth Schuyler Hamilton.
+He died at age 19, fatally shot in a duel with George Eacker.

 Birth and early childhood

 Philip Hamilton was born in Albany, New York, on January 22, 1782.
 His father, Alexander Hamilton, was the first U.S. Secretary of the Treasury and one of the Founding Fathers of the United States.
 His mother, Elizabeth Schuyler Hamilton, named her firstborn after her father, Philip Schuyler, who served as a Continental Army general under George Washington.

 In Spring 1782, Alexander Hamilton wrote that Philip was a "fine boy", and that his birth was "attended with all the omens of future greatness," and continued to express high expectations and hopes for the future of his firstborn:

 You reproach me with not having said enough about our little stranger.
 When I wrote last I was not sufficiently acquainted with him to give you his character.
 I may now assure you... [h]e is truly a very fine young gentleman, the most agreeable in his conversation and manners of any I ever knew—nor less remarkable for his intelligence and sweetness of temper.
 You are not to imagine by my beginning with his mental qualifications that he is defective in personal.
 It is agreed on all hands, that he is handsome, his features are good, his eye is not only sprightly and expressive but it is full of benignity.
 His attitude in sitting is by connoisseurs esteemed graceful and he has a method of waving his hand that announces the future orator.
 He stands however rather awkwardly and his legs have not all the delicate slimness of his fathers.
 It is feared He may never excel as much in dancing which is probably the only accomplishment in which he will not be a model.
 If he has any fault in manners, he laughs too much.
 He has now passed his Seventh Month.